Delightful Adventures

 Jump to Recipe

-For the longest time, I had been wanting to buy myself a waffle maker but I couldn’t find the right one no matter where I looked.
+For the longest time, I have wanted to buy myself a waffle maker but I couldn't find the right one no matter where I looked.

-But just before this past Christmas, after another fruitless search on Canadian websites and in local stores, I caved and bought from Amazon USA because they had a great deal on my coveted ceramic waffle maker.
-(EDIT: This is the one I bought (and love!), for those of you who have asked!)
+But just before this past Christmas, after another fruitless search on Canadian websites and in local stores, I caved and bought one from Amazon USA because they had a waffle maker with everything I wanted.

 Easy Vegan Gluten Free Waffles on a white plate garnished with fresh blueberries, plate is sitting on a brown wood table.